spikelynch/deepdream/HOWTO.md

 If all goes well, the script will start dreaming.
 You should get 40 output files written into Output: these are progressive stages of the iterations of the dreamer algorithm.

+Drop me a line via [my GitHub profile](https://github.com/spikelynch/) if you have any comments or corrections to this.